skumars1234/PropensityScore/README.md

 &nbsp;7.&nbsp; Response Flow: The response from the microservice follows the reverse path, going through the Envoy proxy, Istio Ingress Gateway, APIGEE, and finally back to the user.

+# Configuring Istio on Azure Kubernetes Service (AKS)

+This document provides step-by-step guidelines for installing and configuring Istio & Envoy on an Azure Kubernetes Service (AKS) cluster.
+## Prerequisites

+Before you begin, ensure you have the following:

+* **Azure Subscription:** An active Azure subscription.
+* **AKS Cluster:** An existing and running AKS cluster.
+If you don't have one, you'll need to create it first.
+* **`kubectl`:** Kubernetes command-line tool installed and configured to connect to your AKS cluster.
+You can use the Azure CLI to get the cluster credentials:
+    ```bash
+    az aks get-credentials --resource-group <your-resource-group> --name <your-aks-cluster-name>
+    ```
+* **Azure CLI:** Azure command-line interface installed.
+* **`istioctl`:** Istio command-line tool.
+Follow the instructions on the official Istio website to download and install it: [https://istio.io/latest/docs/setup/install/istioctl/](https://istio.io/latest/docs/setup/install/istioctl/).
+Make sure to add `istioctl` to your system's PATH.
+* **"propensity-score"** Microservice Deployed: Your "propensity-score" microservice should already be deployed in a Kubernetes namespace (let's assume it's in the propensity-ns namespace for this example).

 ## Authors